LennartHennigs/RG35XX-H-Notes/README.md

 ## ROMs

-- Check the `_ìnfo.txt` files in each `roms` subfolder
+- Check the `_ìnfo.txt` files in each `roms` subfolder.

-*TBD*
+- *TBD*

 ## Workflow for adding content on SD card

-- Copy files on the card
+- Copy files on the card.
-- Remove Apple's dot files, if needed
+- Remove Apple's dot files, if needed.
-- Eject all partitions
+- Eject all partitions.
-- Put card in RG35XX-H
+- Put card in RG35XX-H.
-- Power on the device
+- Power on the device.
 - Run the Scraper \
 ```Main Menu > Scraper > Scrape Now```
 - Update the Game List \